nixworks/public/news/2016/12/12/README.md

 ##### China-Mexico relations
 ### [Representatives from China and Mexico pledge to deepen ties between their countries as a reaction to Donald Trump's positions on trade. ](/news/2016/12/12/representatives-from-china-and-mexico-pledge-to-deepen-ties-between-their-countries-as-a-reaction-to-donald-trump-s-positions-on-trade.md)
-_Context: Mexico, China, China-Mexico relations, Donald Trump's positions on trade_
+_Context: China, Donald Trump's positions on trade, China-Mexico relations, Mexican_

 ##### Cuba-European Union relations
 ### [Cuba and the European Union sign an accord in Brussels to normalize relations, formally ending the Common Position which was adopted by the Council of the European Union in 1996. ](/news/2016/12/12/cuba-and-the-european-union-sign-an-accord-in-brussels-to-normalize-relations-formally-ending-the-common-position-which-was-adopted-by-the.md)